Intro to Nails

 What owners need to know before going to a groomers?

-What many owners should know before going to a groomer is that your dog will be nervous at first.
+What many owners should know before going to a groomer is that your dog will be nervous at first and that is normal.
 There are dogs there they have never met who they themselves may be nervous causing your dog even more stress.

-A good tip to help your dog transition to being cared for at a groomer's business is to play with their feet, hold their paw for longer and longer periods of time, and using an electric toothbrush to desensitize your dog to a dremel to simulate what your dog will experience.
+Desensitize your dog by playing with their feet, holding their paw for longer and longer periods of time, and using an electric toothbrush on their paw to simulate what your dog will experience at the groomers if they use a dremel.

 Bree - DaisyBelle Paw Spa